OptixSec/darkstar-blog/content/posts/unlock_the_power_of_large_language_models_how_to_download_and_install_fabric.md

 +++
 draft = false
 date = 2024-06-02T15:43:58+02:00
-title = "Unlock the Power of Open-Source AI: Installing Ollama, Fabric, and Running AI Locally" description = "A small guide about using the Fabric framework with locally ran AI" slug = "" authors = ["Darkstar"] tags = ["Ollama", "Llama3", "Fabric"] categories = ["Guides", "AI"] externalLink = "" series = []
+title = "Unlock the Power of Language Language Models: How to Download and Install Fabric" description = "A small guide about using the Fabric framework to augment your interaction with large language models." slug = "" authors = ["Darkstar"] tags = ["Ollama", "Fabric"] categories = ["Guides", "AI"] externalLink = "" series = []